SamPlacette/jiggy-journal/README.md

  - Lock down permissions in Firebase
  - Over 1MB minified?
 What?
 Haven't looked into this yet, but I suspect Firebase
+  - Firebase (and FirebaseUI) are responsible for ~425KB of minified JS
+  - Angular is responsible for ~285KB of minified JS
  - Media Library
  - Journal templates
  - Journal schedules